Top M&A Advisors Ranked by Deal Volume and Reputation (May 2026)

 Deal volume is one of the most commonly cited metrics in M&A advisory rankings, and for good reason.
 A firm that closes a high number of transactions each year has demonstrated the ability to source buyers, manage complex processes, and get deals across the finish line.
 But volume alone does not tell you whether clients were satisfied, whether the firm's reputation holds up under scrutiny, or whether the advisor will actually be a good fit for your specific situation.

-This guide ranks the top M&A advisory firms by combining deal volume data with reputation quality and verified client feedback.
+This guide ranks the top M&A advisory firms — including investment banks and financial advisors ranked by deal volume and client outcomes — by combining deal volume data with reputation quality and verified client feedback.
 We pulled deal count data from LSEG/GlobalData league tables, Axial annual reports, and PitchBook, then cross-referenced each firm's reputation using AI visibility tracking, sentiment analysis, and review scores from Google, BBB, Birdeye, Glassdoor, Wall Street Oasis, and Reddit.

 The result is a ranking that balances what Wall Street measures (deal count) with what business owners actually care about (quality of experience, trustworthiness, and results).
 If you are evaluating M&A advisors and want to understand which firms combine high activity with strong client outcomes, this is the guide to read.